madrilene/eleventy-excellent/readme.md

 # Eleventy starter

 Opiniated but easy to use Eleventy starter, based on the workflow suggested by Andy Bell's buildexcellentwebsit.es.

-If you end up using this starter, [feel free to send me a link](mailto:hola@lenesaile.com), I'd love to see it!
+If you end up using this starter, feel free to send me a link, I'd love to see it!
-Let me know if you miss any features.
-Currently in planning are automatically generated OpenGraph images (as fallback) and mode.
+Also let me know if you miss any features.
+Currently in planning: automatically generated OpenGraph images (as fallback) and dark mode.

 - [Eleventy starter](#eleventy-starter)
   - [Preview](#preview)